 detached ripe fruits, those which are easily visible on the ground under the tree

 canopy or those still attached to the panicle, are fleshy with soft outer

 enclosure (the pericarp or fruit wall, or pulp).
 But they become hard and dry after a

 few days on the ground or after drying.
 Inside each fruit is a seed (but some authorities say up to 3 or 4

 seeds).
 Even when an intact fruit is used as propagating material, it is the seed, particularly the embryo inside, which develops into a

 1. Collect ripe fruits from the tree or from the ground under the tree canopy.

 2. Soak dried fruits in water and discard those that float.

-3. Extract the seeds from the fruits.
+3. Extract the seeds from the fruits by pressing between fingers.